o-ran-sc/nonrtric-plt-dmaapadapter/docs/overview.rst

 * sourceNames an array of source names for wanted PM reports.
 * measObjInstIds an array of meas object instances for wanted PM reports.
 If a given filter value is contained in the filter definition, it will match (partial matching).
   For instance a value like "NRCellCU" will match "ManagedElement=seliitdus00487,GNBCUCPFunction=1,NRCellCU=32".
-* measTypes selects the meas types to get
+* measTypeSpecs selects the meas types to get.
+This consist of:
-* measuredEntityDns partial match of meas entity DNs.

   * measObjClass matching of the class of the measObjInstId.
 The measObjInstId must follow the 3GPP naming conventions for Managed Objects (3GPP TS 32.106-8).
+  * measTypes the name of the measurement types (connected to the measObjClass).
+* measuredEntityDns partial match of meas entity DNs.
   Example, for a distinguished name "ManagedElement=RNC-Gbg-1,ENodeBFunction=1", the MO class will be "ENodeBFunction".
 * pmRopStartTime gives a possibility to query from already collected PM files.
 The start file is the time from when the information shall be returned.
   In this case, the query is only done for files from the given "sourceNames".